paddytobias/era_report/README.md

 If you are going to be the designated "report runner", there's a few things you'll need to do to get set up.

 * Clone this repository
+* Make sure you have all the required packages, including the correct versions.
+All dependencies are in `set_up.R`
 * Make sure to go through the authentication process below.
 * Finally ensure you have added anyone needing a report to your Google Calendar, so they are visible to you.